nathan-andosen/ng-app-best-practices/README.md

-# TODO:

-* Give examples of composition over inheritance
-    * Using mixin
-    * Using simple properties as classes

 # Angular App Best Practices

 This repo highlights common best practices, tips, possible solutions and personal opinions on many topics related to building frontend web apps.
 A lot of the topics could be related to any frontend framework, but we do focus on Angular.